samWighton/simple_udp_logging_server/README.md

 restorecon -Rv /usr/local/bin
 ```

-Create service file in this location
+Create a service file in this location
 /etc/systemd/system/simple_udp_logging_server.service
 with this contents